b17z/lit-hub/content/docs/getting-started-with-full-nodes.md

 +++
-title = "Getting Started with Full Nodes" description = "An Introduction to Full Nodes" date = 2018-05-04T12:46:25-05:00 weight = 10 draft = false
-bref = "An Introduction to Full Nodes" toc = true
+title = "Getting Started with Full Nodes" description = "What is a Node and Why?" date = 2018-05-04T12:46:25-05:00 weight = 10 draft = false bref = "Participating in the Network" toc = true
 +++